jiangweiatgithub/AMRSim/README.md

 ### Returning Similarity with pre-trained model

-Download the model from [Google drive](https://drive.google.com/file/d/1klTrvv3hpIPxaCoMbRI7IJDme-Vq3UPS/view?usp=share_link) and unzip the files and subfolders of the model into the output directory (/sentence-transformers/output/ct-wiki-bert).
+Download the model from [Google drive](https://drive.google.com/file/d/1klTrvv3hpIPxaCoMbRI7IJDme-Vq3UPS/view?usp=share_link) and unzip the files and subfolders of the model into this directory (/sentence-transformers/output/ct-wiki-bert).
 It will look something like below screenshot on Windows:
 ![image](https://github.com/user-attachments/assets/8043d690-4315-415c-9b16-06d12c5d0a4d)

 ```